Paris Peace Conference (1919–1920): Minority rights

-The three South Caucasian republics of Armenia, Azerbaijan, and Georgia and the Mountainous Republic of the Northern Caucasus all sent a delegation to the conference.
-Their attempts to gain protection from threats posed by the ongoing Russian Civil War largely failed since none of the major powers was interested in taking a mandate over the Caucasian territories.
-After a series of delays, the three South Caucasian countries ultimately gained de facto recognition from the Supreme Council of the Allied powers but only after all European troops had been withdrawn from the Caucasus, except for a British contingent in Batumi.
-Georgia was recognized de facto on 12 January 1920, followed by Azerbaijan the same day and Armenia on 19 January 1920.
-The Allied leaders decided to limit their assistance to the Caucasian republics to the supply of arms, munitions, and food.

-The Armenian delegation included Avetis Aharonian, Hamo Ohanjanyan, and Armen Garo.
-The Azerbaijani mission was headed by Alimardan bey Topchubashov and included Mammad Hasan Hajinski, Akbar agha Sheykhulislamov, Ahmet Ağaoğlu and Mahammad Amin Rasulzade, first president of Azerbaijan Democratic Republic.
-The Georgian delegation included Nikolay Chkheidze, Irakli Tsereteli, and Zurab Avalishvili.

 Korea

 After a failed attempt by the Korean National Association to send a three-man delegation to Paris, a delegation of Koreans from China and Hawaii made it there.
 It included a representative from the Korean Provisional Government in Shanghai, Kim Kyu-sik.
 They were aided by the Chinese, who were eager for the opportunity to embarrass Japan at the international forum.
 Several top Chinese leaders at the time, including Sun Yat-sen, told US diplomats that the conference should take up the question of Korean independence.
 However, the Chinese, already locked in a struggle against the Japanese, could do little else for Korea.
 Other than China, no nation took the Koreans seriously at the conference because it already had the status of a Japanese colony.
 The failure of Korean nationalists to gain support from the conference ended their hopes of foreign support.

 Vietnam

 Nguyen Ai Quoc (later known as Ho Chi Minh) petitioned the conference, seeking self determination and independence for the Vietnamese people.
 However, given that at the time Vietnam was a French colony, this petition was largely ignored.